Walt Disney World on a Budget

 Theme parks are expensive places to visit.
 Prices are sky high on everything from admission tickets to souvenirs and even food and beverages.
-Disney is certainly not alone, as its prices are carefully monitored to remain in line with those of SeaWorld, Universal and other market competitors.
+Disney World is certainly not alone, as its prices are carefully monitored to remain in line with those of SeaWorld Orlando, Universal Studios and other market competitors.
 Rather than competition driving down prices across the board, as happens in many industries, the parks are aware that guests will visit no matter what the price, so instead the competitors strive to keep prices roughly equal across the industry.

 How, then, can those on a budget fight back?
-Is it realistic to plan a Walt Disney World vacation if you are not independently wealthy?
+Is it realistic to plan a Disney vacation if you are not independently wealthy?
 Is a second mortgage on the house necessary if you have multiple children?

 Fortunately, a Walt Disney World vacation does not have to be the staggeringly expensive purchase that it may seem at the outset.
 A myriad of money saving tips exist that will help keep you on budget.
 It is important to go through the tips before you go and decide which ones best fit your lifestyle and can be incorporated without you feeling that your vacation is lacking.
 A tip that might work perfectly for one family could leave another family feeling deprived of an important part of their vacation.
 Know yourself and what is important to you, and never make yourself miserable just to save a few bucks.
 You will be much more likely to stick to your budget if you feel that you are getting what you want from the vacation.